GerryOnGithub/Memory-management-in-Cplusplus/README.md

 # Memory Management in C++

 One reasons programmers may choose to not use C++ is because they fear memory leaks.
-Follow these rules your fears will melt away.
+Follow these rules and your fears will melt away.

 ## 1. Never pass a pointer when a reference will do
 That's actually pretty simple, so on to no. 2.